apollographql/apollo-ios/docs/source/swift-scripting.md

     ```

     With these defaults, this will download a JSON file called `schema.json`.

+4. Add the code that will actually download the schema:

+    ```swift:title=main.swift
+    do {
+      try ApolloSchemaDownloader.run(with: cliFolderURL,
+                                     options: options)
+    } catch {
+      exit(1)
+    }
+    ```
+    Note that `catch`'ing and manually calling `exit` with a non-zero code leaves you with a much more legible error message than simply letting the method throw.

-4. Build and run using the Xcode project.
+5. Build and run using the Xcode project.
 Note that if you're on Catalina you may get a warning asking if your executable can access files in a particular folder like this:

    ![permission prompt](screenshot/would_like_to_access.png)